 We live on the edge of the web application frontier, using Backbone.js at the core to create amazingly addictive apps that provide our users with a frictionless experience.

-For the last five years I’ve been editor over at JavaLobby & EclipseZone.
+For the last six years I’ve been editor over at JavaLobby & EclipseZone.
 You’ll find all my articles, opinions, tutorials and Refcardz on the DZone network, as well as here on jamessugrue.ie.
 You’ll find a rundown of all my Refcardz on my publications page.

 My main code contribution has been to ECF, where I started off TweetHub – an RCP Twitter client based on ECF.
 I’ve fallen behind on that work, but hope to pick it up again very soon, and continue working on our vision for a single Eclipse based client for social networks.